A Shadow over Akeroth

 At the end of the 8th Apocalypse the majority of Orcs were forced from Orcanum in a mass diaspora, however, the Shattered Hand and the Blackrock remain (due to their betrayals by not sending vitally needed troops to the Dragongate, which lead to the end of Lok’Tar Ogar).

-Since then Orcanum has fallen into disrepair with many savage creatures coming forth and ruling the landscape.
-The Orcs that remain their have built tunnels through the mountains so that they may raid Dun Morgaine in the North.
+Since then Orcanum has fallen into great disrepair with many savage creatures coming forth and ruling the landscape.
+The Orcs that remain, unable to launch raids on Elwynn and Westfall, have instead built tunnels through the mountains so that they may raid Dun Morgaine in the North.